aead/aead-blog/content/2017/juggle-bits-constant-time.md

  - [LibreSSL](https://github.com/libressl-portable/openbsd/tree/master/src/lib/libcrypto/curve25519) also no Curve25519 assembly implementations
  - [NSS](https://github.com/nss-dev/nss/blob/b92d9aa631801620193ed07830295c3750aa6386/lib/freebl/ecl/curve25519_64.c) also no Curve25519 assembly implementations

-So if you are familiar with ECC and have some experience in writing assembler and you way want to help them out, they need you!
+So if you are familiar with ECC and have some experience in writing assembler you way want to help them out, they need you!